RSTMH President’s Lecture: Neglected Contexts in Global Health

-Join this member only event to hear Professor Sally Theobald, Chair in Social Science, and International Health at Liverpool School of Tropical Medicine (LSTM) deliver the President’s lecture.
+This members-only event featured Professor Sally Theobald, Chair in Social Science and International Health at the Liverpool School of Tropical Medicine (LSTM), delivering the President’s Lecture.

-Professor Theobald will be talking about "neglected contexts in global health: analysing and addressing intersecting inequities".
+Professor Theobald spoke on the topic of "Neglected contexts in global health: analysing and addressing intersecting inequities."

-After the speech there will be the opportunity for questions and to network with other members.
+Following the lecture, there was an opportunity for questions and for members to network with one another.

 Speakers